mega-stoffel/Gig-Blog-Addons/README.md

 - gb_archive_year
 This function gets an archive of all existing posts for a specified year.
 Use like [gb_archive_year year=2022]
+- gb_statistics_year
+This function generates a simple statistic for a specified year.
+Use like [gb_statistics_year year=2022]
 - gb_archive
 This function gets an archive of all existing posts.
 Limited with some exceptions.
 - gb_postCount